In this article, we’ll learn how to create Schema markup in JSON-LD format for a local business with multiple locations.

 Thanks a lot

-I haven’t implemented this myself but I know that Schema type “Organization” also has the “department” attribute, just like “LocalBusiness”.
+I know that Schema type “Organization” also has the “subOrganization” attribute, just like “LocalBusiness”.
 So you may try simply replacing the “type” attribute.
-Some “LocalBusiness” attributes may not apply to “Organization” (such as “priceRange”), but you can test it in Schema Markup Validator.
+Some “LocalBusiness” attributes may not apply to “Organization” (such as “priceRange”), but you can test it in Rich Results Test.

 Hi Andrew,